 The upcoming 150th anniversary of Confederation, combined with more recent awareness and acknowledgement of Canada’s residential school system, the Sixties Scoop, and the implementation of original numbered and modern treaty agreements make 2016 an ideal time in which to engage with these histories.
 The continuous and contemporary nature of Indigenous history as an ongoing public conversation makes the exploration of Indigenous histories, and the way that Indigenous and non-Indigenous people tell them, an important conversation about history, nation, and the archives.

-We hope you will join us on November 27, 2016 for the 2016 Canada's History Forum, which has been organized in collaboration with the National Centre for Truth and Reconciliation.
+This event has been organized by Canada’s National History Society and the National Centre for Truth and Reconciliation.
 On this day storytellers and educators will explore the ways they engage with Indigenous histories.
 All are welcome to attend.
-Please let us know you are interested by registering and we will send you the event's programme when it becomes available.

 About the Canada's History Forum

-Established in 2007, the Canada’s History Forum brings together over 150 of Canada’s leading historians, educators, museum curators, community leaders and content producers in an annual discussion of issues and opportunities facing the Canadian history community.
+Established in 2007, the Canada’s History Forum brings together Canada’s leading historians, educators, museum curators, community leaders and content producers in an annual discussion of issues and opportunities facing the Canadian history community.

 The event is free and open to the public.
 Students of media production, history and education in the Ottawa area are encouraged to participate.